beurdouche/ietf-mularczyk-mls-splitcommit/draft-todo-yourname-protocol.md

 or the commit removes the receiver, the PerMemberCommit does not include the HPKECiphertext.

-{{Delivering Split Commits without the Ratchet Tree}} considers DS's that do not know the ratchet tree.
+Section 5 considers DS's that do not know the ratchet tree.

 A receiver group member processes a PerMemberCommit using the following steps: